• Skip to primary navigation

 FREE PCS BINDER TEMPLATE DOWNLOADS LOCATED AT END OF POST!!

 Ah, you have received PCS orders.
 For many, they are happy to receive them so they can get the heck out of Dodge.
 Others wish they had never arrived.
 Either way, you have them and chaos is soon to follow.
 To make the move easier and less hectic, put together a PCS Binder.
 It is relatively easy to put together (especially since I am making available a download of pre-made templates for you to use)!
-It makes the move much smoother and keeps all your important documents that you will need, all together, organized, and easy to get to!
+It makes the move much smoother and keeps all important documents that you will need, all together, organized, and easy to get to!

 New to military life or a seasoned spouse?
 Have a PCS question?
 We have the answer.
 You can also download freebies there as well!